 At present I have been unable to find a contemporary review of this game.

-My verdict:“This game looks great and the controls easy to learn and are very responsive.
+“This game looks great and the controls easy to learn and are very responsive.
 Sadly, the difficulty level is rather off putting and I found that I simply didn’t enjoy playing this game.
 However, it is a little more fun in two-player mode.”

 What are your memories of Final Mission?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @nicklovestogame.